-Present law penalties include a fine of not less than \$25 and not more than \$250 for each offense, imprisonment for not more than 30 days, or both.
+Prior law penalties included a fine of not less than \$25 and not more than \$250 for each offense, imprisonment for not more than 30 days, or both.

-Present law provides that whoever violates the crime of improper supervision of a minor by allowing the minor to be habitually absent or tardy from school without a valid excuse is subject to being fined not less than \$25 nor more than \$250 for each offense, imprisonment for not more than 30 days, or both.
-Present law requires a minimum condition of probation to be imposed, including school or community service activities.
+Prior law provided that whoever violated the crime of improper supervision of a minor by allowing the minor to be habitually absent or tardy from school without a valid excuse was subject to a fine of not less than \$25 nor more than \$250 for each offense, imprisonment for not more than 30 days, or both.

+Existing law requires as a minimum condition of probation that the offender be required to participate in 40 hours of community service activities, counseling, or both.